karenlqy/Udacity-Data-Analyst-Nanodegree/P7-AB Testing/P7- AB Test Whether to Launch a Change for Udacity Enrollment Page.md

 Unit of diversion: user-id.
 They will be tracked with their activity once the free-trial ends

-Invariant metrics: numer of cookies and user-id.
+Invariant metrics: user_id.

 Evaluation metric: retention rate, which is the number of user ids that remain after the free trial period divided by the total number of user ids enrolled in the free trial and was not active for the first week of the trial period.
-An statistically and practically significant confidence interval would prove this change is successful in retaining less motivated students in the course.
+We would expect more students of the experiment group continue to study beyond the free trial period.